-We've heard plenty about the rapid and dramatic loss of coral reefs over the last decades — estimates are that about 20 percent of coral worldwide is already gone.
-Parts of Australia's Great Barrier Reef lost more than 70 percent of their coral by 2016, and some scientists are calling coral loss an extinction-level event.
+We've heard plenty about the rapid and dramatic loss of coral reefs over the last decades.
+According to some estimates, as much as half of the world's coral has already disappeared in the last 30 years alone.
+Parts of Australia's Great Barrier Reef had lost more than 70% of their coral by 2016, and some scientists are calling coral loss an extinction-level event.

 Coral reefs are important not just because they're incredibly beautiful places for humans to snorkel and dive in; they are also biodiversity hot spots: "A quarter of all marine fish species reside in coral reefs and 500 million people depend on these 'underwater rain forests' for their livelihood," according to the Worldwatch Institute.

 The disturbing combination of rapid coral loss and the importance of reefs mean that researchers are hustling to figure out a way to keep corals alive — which is tricky, because corals face different threats depending where they're located.
 In some places, the threat is water pollution, in others it's heat stress from warming waters caused by climate change, while ocean acidification kills off coral in other spots.
 Corals stressed by any or all of these problems have weakened immune systems and are more easily killed by diseases.